Fast-growing German software start-up Celonis raises first outside funds

-On Wednesday, the company, Celonis, will announce it has taken $27.5 million (£18.8 million) in venture funding in a first round led by the London arm of global investor Accel Partners and 83 North, the European-Israeli spin-out of Silicon Valley's Greylock Partners.
+On Wednesday, the company, Celonis, will announce it has taken $27.5 million in venture funding in a first round led by the London arm of global investor Accel Partners and 83 North, the Israeli spin-out of Silicon Valley's Benchmark Capital.

 The Munich-based company turned profitable just over one year after it was formed and this year will generate "several tens of millions of euros" in revenue, said its co-founder and co-chief executive Alexander Rinke, now 27 years old.